RoachLin/idol_bot/README.md

 # idol_bot
-a robot that can get latest information about idols
+A robot that can get latest information about idols.

+This robot is under development!